carlosabalde/libvmod-cfg/README.rst

    :alt: Travis CI badge
    :target: https://travis-ci.org/carlosabalde/libvmod-cfg/

-VMOD useful to access to contents of environment variables and configuration files from VCL.
+VMOD useful to access to contents of environment variables and local or remote configuration files from VCL.

 Currently only Python's ConfigParser .INI-like configuration files are supported.